itzzexcel/luna-plugins/README.md

 # Luna Plugins

-This repo contains example Luna plugins and a template for building new ones.

 ## Plugins in this repository

 - **Reactivo** — a lightweight Now Playing audio visualiser that overlays reactive glow, vignette and pulse effects.
 See [plugins/itswickedoutside/README.md](plugins/itswickedoutside/README.md) for full details.